FREE Shipping on orders over $899

 4. Limit consumption of foods rich in oxalate

-Although not all kidney stones are made of calcium oxalate, limiting your intake of oxalate-rich foods may help reduce your risk of forming certain types of stones.
-Some foods that are especially high in oxalate include spinach, beets, chocolate, nuts, tea, and fruits such as strawberries and raspberries.
-You don't need to completely eliminate these foods from your diet, but it's advisable to eat them in moderation, especially if you have a history of calcium oxalate kidney stones.
+Although not all kidney stones are composed of calcium oxalate, limiting your intake of oxalate-rich foods can help reduce your risk of certain types of stones.
+Some foods that are especially high in oxalate include spinach, beets, chocolate, nuts, tea, and fruits like strawberries and raspberries.
+You don't need to completely eliminate these foods from your diet, but it's recommended to consume them in moderation, especially if you have a history of calcium oxalate kidney stones.

 5. Increase dietary calcium intake

-Dietary calcium may help prevent kidney stones from forming.
-Calcium binds to oxalate in the gastrointestinal tract, preventing it from being absorbed by the body and excreted in urine.
-Therefore, it is important to make sure you get enough calcium in your diet.
+Dietary calcium can help prevent the formation of kidney stones.
+Calcium binds to oxalate in the gastrointestinal tract, preventing it from being absorbed by the body and excreted in the urine.
+Therefore, it's important to ensure you get enough calcium in your diet.
 Healthy sources of calcium include low-fat dairy products, such as milk, yogurt, and cheese, as well as green leafy vegetables, such as broccoli and kale.

 6. Moderate consumption of animal proteins

-Excessive consumption of animal protein, especially red meat and processed meat products, may increase the risk of kidney stone formation.
+Excessive consumption of animal protein, especially red meat and processed meat products, can increase the risk of kidney stone formation.
 Animal protein increases the excretion of uric acid and calcium in the urine, which can promote stone formation.
-Try to limit the amount of red and processed meat in your diet, and opt for lean sources of protein such as poultry, fish, tofu and legumes.
+Try to limit the amount of red and processed meat in your diet, and opt for lean sources of protein such as poultry, fish, tofu, and legumes.

 7. Maintain a healthy weight

-Obesity and overweight are associated with an increased risk of kidney stones.
-Excess weight can increase calcium excretion in the urine and reduce kidney function, which can increase susceptibility to stone formation.
-Maintaining a healthy weight through a balanced diet and regular exercise can help reduce the risk of kidney stones, as well as improve overall health.
+Obesity and being overweight are associated with an increased risk of kidney stones.
+Excess weight can increase urinary calcium excretion and reduce kidney function, which can increase susceptibility to stone formation.
+Maintaining a healthy weight through a balanced diet and regular exercise can help reduce the risk of kidney stones and improve overall health.

 8. Avoid excess alcohol and caffeine

 Excessive alcohol and caffeine consumption can increase the risk of dehydration, which in turn can increase the risk of kidney stone formation.
-In addition, alcohol and caffeine can increase the excretion of certain minerals in the urine, which can promote stone formation.
-Try to limit your alcohol and caffeine intake and make sure you maintain adequate hydration, especially if you choose to consume them.
+Additionally, alcohol and caffeine can increase the excretion of certain minerals in the urine, which can promote stone formation.
+Try to limit your alcohol and caffeine intake and be sure to stay properly hydrated, especially if you choose to consume them.

 9. Don't skip meals

-Skipping meals can lead to changes in blood sugar levels and mineral levels in urine, which can increase the risk of kidney stone formation.
-Try to maintain a regular meal schedule and make sure to include a balanced combination of carbohydrates, protein, and healthy fats at each meal.
+Skipping meals can lead to changes in blood sugar levels and mineral levels in the urine, which can increase the risk of kidney stones.
+Try to maintain a regular meal schedule and make sure to include a balanced combination of carbohydrates, proteins, and healthy fats at each meal.

 10. Consult a health professional

-If you have a history of kidney stones or significant risk factors, such as a family history of the disease, it's important to talk to a health care professional.
-A doctor can assess your individual risk for kidney stone formation and provide you with specific recommendations for preventing them.
-Additionally, a registered dietitian can help you develop a healthy eating plan that will reduce your risk of kidney stone formation while ensuring proper nutrition.
+If you have a history of kidney stones or significant risk factors, such as a family history of the disease, it's important to speak with a healthcare professional.
+A doctor can assess your individual risk of kidney stone formation and provide specific recommendations for preventing them.
+Additionally, a registered dietitian can help you develop a healthy eating plan that reduces your risk of kidney stone formation while ensuring proper nutrition.

 Remember that prevention is better than cure